 TECHNOLOGY – Learn about the technological advancements in maritime communication.
 There are three main reasons why ships need communication: navigation, coordinating ships or helping ships in need, and getting information.

 Navigating or Way-finding

-Until the discovery of radio waves, navigation was limited to only what could be seen or heard.
+Until the discovery of radio waves, navigation and maritime communication was limited to only what could be seen or heard.
 Some examples of visual communication are a channel marker or floating buoys.
 The lighthouse increased the visual range beyond a vessel’s horizon limit of 7 to 10 miles.
 Built as early as 260 BC, the lighthouse at Alexandria shined 28 miles and signaled to seafarers to bring goods to the city to trade.
 Lighthouses also have sound signals like a bell, a horn, or a cannon fired at regular intervals to use during foggy conditions.

 Coordinate flotilla or help a vessel in need